surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.21.0-b.2 =
+= 6.21.0-b.3 =

 (2020/02/12) Added support for the Rate my Post plugin.
 Added support for clearing third-party cache plugins.
+Added new buttons in the SSO &gt; Tools and Actions page.

 = 6.20.0 =